Egon Guttman: Biography and education

 Guttman was born in Neuruppin, Germany, in 1927.
 His parents were Isaac Guttman and Blima Guttman (née Liss).
 His family moved to Berlin when he was three years old, where he and his sister and brother Herman were taunted for being Jewish.

 After surviving the Holocaust, Guttman emigrated to the United States in 1958 and was naturalized in 1968.

 Guttman obtained a bachelor's degree in Laws at University of London in 1950 and continued with a master's degree at the same university (1952).
 Guttman studied post-graduate in Northwestern University School Law, Chicago (1959).

 As a member of the American Law Institute (ALI) and the American Bar Association (ABA), Professor Guttman was involved in the revisions of various Articles of the Uniform Commercial Code, and as a member of U.S. Department of State Working Groups in the drafting of conventions relating to international commercial transactions.
 One of the areas of expertise was in problems of international aspects of capital raising.

 Guttman was married to Inge Weinberg.
-On August 13, 2021, Guttman died in Silver Springs, Maryland.
+On August 13, 2021, Guttman died in Silver Spring, Maryland.